 - Discount rate mortgages – Also known as ‘discount mortgages’, these mortgages have a variable interest rate.
 The interest rate is discounted, usually below the lender’s standard variable rate (SVR).
 The discounted rate can either apply for a fixed term or the lifetime of the mortgage.

 - Tracker mortgages – A type of variable rate mortgage, with an interest rate linked to the Bank of England base rate or another base rate.
 The interest rate goes up and down as it ‘tracks’ this rate.
 You benefit from lower monthly repayments when the tracked rate is low, and risk higher monthly repayments when the tracked rate is high.

 - Offset mortgages – An offset mortgage links your mortgage with your savings and sometimes your current account.
 Your credit balances are offset against your mortgage debt so you only pay interest on the difference, while also paying off the loan.

 Where can I get a mortgage?

 When you’re ready to apply for a mortgage, you have several options.
-You can either apply to a lender directly and choose from their range of mortgage products, or seek advice from a mortgage adviser or independent financial adviser, who can compare different options on the market.
-Either way, we always recommend seeking guidance from an experienced adviser who can help you find the right mortgage to suit your needs.
+You can either apply to a lender directly and choose from their range of mortgage products, or seek advice from a mortgage broker or independent financial adviser, who can compare different options on the market.
+Either way, we always recommend seeking guidance from an experienced broker who can help you find the right mortgage to suit your needs.
 With Moneybox Mortgages, you can get free, impartial advice and access to over 90 lenders on the market.